bchurchill/pldi19-equivalence-checker/README.md

 $ sudo docker image rm bchurchill/pldi19
 ```

-## Alternate Setup Instructions

-For instructions on building an environment suitable for compiling the code, see `STOKE.md` as found in this
-repository.
-For the equivalence checker, you will also need to install SageMath.
+### Building Docker Images

-One can also build your own docker images.
+You can also build your own docker images.
 You will need to start by building the "base" image by running `sudo docker build -f Dockerfile.base .`, tag it, and then build the real image with `sudo docker build .`.

-If you don't want to use Docker at all, you can at least see how the Dockerfile calls different scripts to install packages on an Ubuntu 14.04 image.
+## Manual Setup

+We highly recommend using Docker because it ensures that all the right libraries and packages are installed.
+A particular difficulty is getting the right version of `gcc` and related system libraries.
 You should be able to get the software to run on newer distros, but the main trouble will be getting the compiler to work; `gcc-5` introduces some breaking changes.
 Right now this tool works with `gcc-4.9`.

+If you don't want to use Docker at all, there are instructions on building an environment suitable for compiling the code in `STOKE.md`.
+In addition to those steps you will need to install `SageMath`.
+You can also take a look at `Dockerfile` and `Dockerfile.base` to see how we build the environment.

 ## Running the Example